 Whether a limited-term trust is right for you depends on your financial obligations, your plans, your assets, your family and your level of risk.
 You may want to discuss forming a trust with a lawyer or a financial planner.
 If you like keeping what you have, it's certainly an option worth considering.

-Explore the great links on the next page for more information on limited-term trusts and other related topics.
+Explore the great links below for more information on limited-term trusts and other related topics.